jaccomoc/jactl/docs/pages/language-guide.md

 [i:3, j:4]
 ```

-When printing a class instance, Jacsal will first check to see if there is a `toString()` method defined or not
+When printing a class instance, Jactl will first check to see if there is a `toString()` method defined or not
 before using the default string conversion.
 If `toString()` has been defined then this will be used instead so this is how you can customise the way in which
 class instances for a given class should be converted into strings: